Herniated disc surgery — factors to consider before consenting to an operation

 How is the condition treated and when does a herniated disc require surgery?

 Common symptoms of herniated discs include local pain and inflammation, as well as pain, numbness, tingling and muscle weakness that radiates into the limbs.
-Most patients diagnosed with a herniated disc do not require surgery and will find needed relief from their symptoms through conservative, nonsurgical treatments as recommended by a doctor.
+A very high number of patients diagnosed with a herniated disc do not require surgery and will find needed relief from their symptoms through conservative nonsurgical treatments as recommended by a doctor.
 Over-the-counter medications, physical therapy and lifestyle changes like diet and exercise are all common treatment options for herniated discs.

-Surgery becomes an option when a full course of conservative treatment — usually lasting weeks or months — does not bring necessary relief for a high quality of life.
-You will usually then be referred to a surgeon who performs traditional open back procedures to treat herniated disc pain.
-This kind of spine surgery usually has a positive outcome for a patient, but also involves some significant downsides.
-To access the herniated disc, surgeons have to make large incisions that sever important muscles in the back.
-This results in blood loss, risk of infection, overnight hospitalization and a long, painful recovery period.
+Surgery becomes an option when a full course of conservative treatment does not bring necessary relief for a good quality of life.
+At this point you may be referred to a surgeon who performs traditional open back procedures to treat herniated disc pain.
+This approach to spine surgery involves a large muscle-disrupting incision and can result in blood loss, risk of infection, overnight hospitalization as well as a long and sometimes painful recovery period.

-The minimally invasive spine surgery performed at Laser Spine Institute is a safer and effective alternative to traditional open back surgery.^ Our highly skilled surgeons use state-of-the-art techniques and equipment, requiring much smaller incisions to get to a herniated disc.
-If you have advanced disc deterioration requiring full disc removal and fusion, our minimally invasive stabilization procedures are a more precise answer to traditional open fusions.
+The minimally invasive spine surgery performed at Laser Spine Institute is a safer and effective alternative to traditional open back surgery.^ Our highly skilled surgeons use muscle-sparing techniques and state-of-the-art equipment, which means a smaller incision is required to access the herniated disc.
+If you have advanced disc deterioration requiring full disc removal and fusion, our minimally invasive stabilization procedures are an outpatient alternative to traditional open spinal fusions.